PetCaseFinder

 Plain-English summary

-A 12-year-old female spayed domestic short-haired cat was brought in because she was very tired, had a poor coat, was losing hair, had trouble walking, and was drinking and peeing a lot.
-During a routine check-up, her skin tore easily when the vet tried to draw blood.
-Tests showed she had a condition called pituitary-dependent hyperadrenocorticism (a hormonal disorder) along with diabetes that was not causing ketones.
-The vet started her on insulin, fluids, and a new diet, which helped her symptoms, but her blood sugar levels stayed high.
-Unfortunately, on the day she was supposed to start a new medication, she had trouble breathing, and her owner decided to euthanize her.
-The owner allowed a necropsy to confirm the diagnosis, as this condition is quite rare in cats.
+A 12-year-old female domestic short-haired cat was brought in because she was lethargic, had a poor coat, was losing hair, had trouble walking, and was drinking and urinating more than usual.
+During a routine blood draw, her skin tore easily, which raised concerns.
+Tests showed she had a rare condition called pituitary-dependent hyperadrenocorticism (PDH) and secondary diabetes that was not causing ketones.
+The vet started her on insulin, fluids, and a special diet, which helped her symptoms, but her blood sugar stayed high.
+Unfortunately, on the day she was supposed to start a new medication, she had trouble breathing, and the owner decided to euthanize her.

 Abstract